VideoNorms: Benchmarking Cultural Awareness of Video Language Models: VideoNorms Dataset

-Each candidate annotation generated above was further verified by $3$ annotators.
-Annotators validate or modify each field in Table \ref{tab:field-mapping} by checking whether the selected timestamps isolate the correct behavior, confirming the norm category, and ensuring the verbal and nonverbal evidence supports the adherence or violation label.
-The interface includes an Additional Explanation/Feedback field where annotators briefly document the rationale for any modifications or confirm agreement with the teacher model's output.
-See a screenshot of the interface in Appendix \ref{app:ann_instrs_ui}.
-Figure~\ref{fig:annotation-example} compares the teacher model's initial outputs with annotator refinements for both US and Chinese shows.

-We ensured that each annotator's relevant mono-cultural identity by confirming their country of residence, primary language, mono-cultural self-identification, earliest language in life, and other factors (see Appendix \ref{sec:screening}).
-Detailed instructions were provided (see Appendix \ref{app:ann_instrs_ui}) and each annotator was first trained on initial 20 instances, where their answered were reviewed to ensure high-quality completion and instruction following.
+To collect human annotations of the norms, each candidate item generated above was further inspected by $3$ human annotators.
+We ensured each annotator's relevant monocultural identity by confirming their country of residence, primary language, monocultural self-identification, earliest language in life, and other factors (see Appendix \ref{sec:screening}).
+Detailed instructions were provided (see Appendix \ref{app:ann_instrs_ui}), and each annotator was first trained on $20$ instances, where their answers were reviewed to ensure high-quality completion and instruction following.
 All annotators were fairly compensated above the local minimum wage guidelines.